Jack-Up Rig Accident Lawyers

-Working at an offshore location, you understand that the environment around you is continuously changing and can become life-threatening in a matter of moments.
-Any aspect of your jack-up rig, from the legs on the ocean floor to the cranes high overhead, can malfunction when improperly maintained and cause serious injury to workers.
+When working at an offshore location, the environment is continuously changing and can become life-threatening in a matter of moments.
+Any aspect of a jack-up rig, from its legs on the ocean floor to the cranes high overhead, can malfunction when improperly maintained and cause serious injury to workers.

-In most cases, jack-up rigs and floating oil platforms are considered vessels in navigation, which means that they give injured workers certain rights under the Jones Act and general maritime law.
-Since these platforms and rigs are often moving from location to location, they are essentially viewed as a vessel.
+In most cases, jack-up rigs and floating oil platforms are considered vessels in navigation, which means they give injured workers certain rights under the Jones Act and general maritime law.
+Since these platforms and rigs are often moving from location to location, they are essentially viewed as vessels.

 This means that you can file certain claims that you may not have been able to file if the jack-up rig wasn’t deemed a vessel.
-For example, you can recover maintenance and cure, injury compensation, and much more.
-If negligence was involved, you will need the help of a seasoned maritime injury attorney to craft a strong claim.
+For example, you may be able to recover maintenance and cure, injury compensation, and much more.
+If negligence was involved, you will need the help of a seasoned jack-up rig accident attorney to craft a strong case.

 Unlike basic workers' compensation claims, filing a claim under the Jones Act requires the victim to prove that the employer exhibited negligence or did not maintain a seaworthy vessel.
 An employer is required to give seamen a safe place to work and exercise reasonable caution when maintaining the overall quality of the ship.
-If they fail to do so and an injury results as a consequence, a Jones Act claim may be brought forward.
+If they fail to do so and an injury results, a Jones Act claim may be brought forward.

 It is important to note that many employers are reluctant to give victims the compensation they need and insurance companies often try to force victims into accepting a minimum settlement.
 Our firm knows how challenging this time can be, which is why we're here to offer support every step of the way.
-Our offshore injury lawyers can take care of the details and allow you the time you need to fully recover.
+Our jack-up rig accident lawyers can take care of the details and allow you the time you need to fully recover.